paxdotdev/pax/README.md

 At first glance, Pax templates look quite a bit like familiar templating languages like React/JSX.

-On closer inspection, you may notice a key distinction: _Pax's templates are not evaluated within a closure_ — they are declared statically and evaluated entirely at compile time.
+On closer inspection, you may notice an important distinction: _Pax's templates are not evaluated within a closure_ — they are declared statically and evaluated entirely at compile time.
 Symbols in expressions that refer to a component's properties, like `color=@self.active_bg_color`, are handled via special runtime lookups in the expression vtable — again, specifically _not_ a reference to some `self` in the scope of some closure.